Taeyong: 2016–2018: Debuts with NCT, NCT U, and NCT 127

-2019–present: Solo activities and debut with SuperM
+2019–2020: Debut with SuperM and group activities

 In April 2019, NCT 127 released their first Japanese studio album, Awaken, for which Taeyong co-wrote the song "Lips".
 In July 2019, Taeyong released his first solo song, "Long Flight", which he wrote and co-composed, with an accompanying music video.
 The track served as the finale of the third season of the SM Station project.
 The song debuted at number six on Billboard World Digital Song Sales chart.
 On August 8, 2019, Taeyong was revealed as a member of SuperM, a K-pop supergroup created by SM Entertainment in collaboration with Capitol Records.
-The group's promotions began in October and were aimed at the American market.
+The group's promotions began in October and were aimed towards the American market.
 They released their first EP, SuperM, for which Taeyong co-wrote and co-produced the song "No Manners".
 Also in August, Taeyong and Punch collaborated on a soundtrack song for television series Hotel del Luna, titled "Love del Luna".
 Later that year, Taeyong featured on Marteen's "Mood".

-In March 2020, NCT 127 released their second studio album, Neo Zone.
-Taeyong participated in co-writing three songs for the album.
+In March 2020, NCT 127 released their second studio album, Neo Zone, in which Taeyong participated in co-writing three tracks for the album.
 It was commercially successful and debuted at number five on the US Billboard 200, selling more than one million copies in South Korea together with its repackage, Neo Zone: The Final Round.
 Later that year, SuperM released their first studio album, Super One, for which Taeyong co-wrote the song "Together At Home".
 In September 2020, NCT's second group-wide project, NCT 2020: Resonance, was announced, and Taeyong was confirmed as the leader of the group as a whole.